rayoub/rupee/README.md

 <REP#>      = TRUE | FALSE
 <DIFF#>     = TRUE | FALSE
 ```

-The ID_TYPE and DB_TYPE parameters take the same values.
-This allows searching one kind of database with a different kind of id.
-For instance, you can search the SCOP database using a CATH id.

 The following table briefly describes each command line option.